 Please note the optional modules are subject to change.

-The course leader for the MSc Mental Health Studies is Michael Kelly.
+The course leader for the MSc Mental Health Studies is Dr Michael Kelly.
 Teaching and support for the programme is provided by the Department of Mental Health, Social Work and Integrative Medicine.

 Teaching and learning

 You will work on practical assignments as well as attending lectures, workshops and seminars, where you will take part in class discussions and give presentations.
 You will work on problem-solving exercises, case studies, role-play exercises and group exercises, and supplement all this with your own independent study, including online learning.
 You will submit a research proposal and dissertation or work-based project, for which you will receive one-to-one tuition.